 LED (Light Emitting Diode) light therapy is a non-invasive treatment that uses specific wavelengths of light to stimulate cellular processes in the skin.
 This technology, also known as photobiomodulation, harnesses the power of light to promote healing, reduce inflammation, and improve skin appearance.
+Learn about light wavelengths.

 Different wavelengths of light penetrate the skin to different depths and trigger various biological responses, making LED therapy versatile for treating multiple skin concerns including acne, aging, and inflammation.
+Compare with IPL skin rejuvenation.

 Different wavelengths of light penetrate the skin to different depths and produce specific therapeutic effects